Chetan-99/account-cred-manager-go-grpc/readme.md

     ```sh
     make run
     ```
-    Note : By Default, the grpc service starts with In-Memory mode of service, to start the service with Database mode => `STORAGE_MODE=DB make run`
+    Note : By Default, the grpc service starts with In-Memory mode of service, to start the service with Database mode => `make run-db-mode`

 ## Usage